It Takes a Village: The Importance of Data Sharing in Solving Community Problems

-On August 10, nonprofits and educational institutions on the frontlines of community challenges gathered at the South Fulton Collective Impact Summit, hosted by The United Way of Greater Atlanta, to learn more about the United Way’s new Child Well-Being (CWB) index.
+On , nonprofits and educational institutions on the frontlines of community challenges gathered at the South Fulton Collective Impact Summit.
+The event was hosted by The United Way of Greater Atlanta.
+The attendees had convened to learn more about the United Way’s new Child Well-Being (CWB) index.

-The Child Well-Being index, developed in partnership with Neighborhood Nexus and the Atlanta Regional Commission, provides a set of common metrics to assess how children, the families that support them, and the community that surrounds them are doing.
+The CWB index was developed in partnership with Neighborhood Nexus and the Atlanta Regional Commission.
+It provides a set of common metrics to assess the well-being of children, the families supporting them, and the community surrounding them.

 An Example of the Power of Data Sharing

 Data sharing can be a tricky concept to get your head around.
 Examples can help:

 Imagine you work for a homeless shelter and have ten beds available, but fifteen clients walk through your door.
 What do you do with the additional five people looking for a place to lay their heads?
 Ideally, you could check a community database and point people to the nearest shelter with a bed available.
 However, if the shelters in your area track bed availability using spreadsheets (and perhaps update summary information into the state-mandated Homeless Management Information System at the end of the month) there is no way to know which shelters have beds available unless you call each one.